tshunnar/Rewardz/readme.md

-# Deploy Rewardz app locally and run it
+# Deploy and Run Rewardz app locally

 1. Build and Start the Containers
 Run the following command to build and start all the containers